fragaLY/blog/micronaut-reactive_vs_micronaut-reactive-native/MICRONAUT-REACTIVE_VS_MICRONAUT-REACTIVE-NATIVE.md

 Hello, world,

-Today I would like to test [Micronaut](https://micronaut.io/): "A MODERN, JVM-BASED, FULL-STACK FRAMEWORK FOR BUILDING MODULAR, EASILY TESTABLE MICROSERVICE AND SERVERLESS APPLICATIONS".
+Today I would like to test [Micronaut](https://micronaut.io/):

+>A MODERN, JVM-BASED, FULL-STACK FRAMEWORK FOR BUILDING MODULAR, EASILY TESTABLE MICROSERVICE AND SERVERLESS APPLICATIONS.

 Modern... talking? :) Let's check it.